-Winter is still in the air but that hasn’t stopped campers from daydreaming about their favourite Alberta destinations to visit in the spring, summer and fall.
-We would know.
+Dreaming about your favourite Alberta camping destinations to visit this spring, summer and fall?
+Well, you’re not alone.
 AMA asked hundreds of outdoor enthusiasts at past RV events in Edmonton to share their top Alberta campsites.

 From parks in the mountains to beachside getaways, there’s something for every outdoor lover.
 Here are some of the best suggestions.

 On the shore of the Athabasca River, Wapiti is the second-largest campsite in Jasper National Park.
 Located six kilometres south of Jasper on Highway 93, Wapiti can accommodate most motorhomes and trailers.
 Additionally, campers say it’s a perfect location with access to firewood for those dreamy nights around the fire.